A delicious and dare I say fancy keto breakfast dish that you can whip in 5 minutes? Yes, please.

-Parmigiano Reggiano is the real cheese, and Parmesan (in America) is a generic name for any hard cow cheese.
+Parmigiano Reggiano is the authentic Italian cheese, and Parmesan (in America) is a generic name for any hard cow cheese.
 Most of the times, the so called 100% grated or natural Parmesan is made from a variety of cheaper scrap cheeses and wood pulp.
 Yup… appetizing.

 How to tell the difference between Parmesan and Parmigiano?